Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Berroco Comfort Solids & Heathers (Worsted Weight #4)

 This design may inspire visions of skyscrapers or gingham picnic blankets depending on your point of view.
-The pattern is worked in rows by following along with either the written or charted instructions.
-Despite its intricate appearance, a beginner knitter with a few projects under their belt could definitely pull it off.
+The pattern is worked in rows by following the written or charted instructions.
+Despite its intricate appearance, a beginner knitter with a few projects under their belt could pull it off.

 Designer: Purl Soho